digitoimistodude/air-notifications/README.md

 * Content of the notification
 * Allow closing ( used to check if closing button needs to be added )
 * Location ( to have different locations for the notifications on the same page )
-* Show on page ( specifying sertain pages to show the notification on.
+* Show on page ( specifying certain pages to show the notification on.
 Notification will be shown on all pages if nothing is selected )

 ## Registering a notification locations